North Carolina MUSICIANS ARE struggling!

 We are losing our musicians at an alarming rate.
 According to the January, 2020 Rolling Stone article, “We Can’t Have All Our Artists Die," musicians are suffering from addiction and mental-health issues at an unprecedented rate.
 Depression.
 Anxiety.
 Dependency.
 All these affect musicians every day.

 Across North Carolina, musicians are struggling with anxiety, depression, substance abuse and suicide.
-Those who actually have health insurance most likely have little to no mental health coverage for counseling and/or treatment.
+Those relative few who can afford health insurance most likely have little to no coverage for mental health counseling and/or treatment.

 our partners

 Be Good To Yourself is a mental health initiative for and by NC Musicians.
-The SIMS Foundation is the only non-profit in the nation that provides mental health and substance use services and support to musicians, music industry professionals, and their dependents.
+The SIMS Foundation and backline are among the few non-profits in the nation providing mental health and substance abuse services and support to musicians, music industry professionals, and their dependents.